Scaling & Root Planing – Lincoln, NE

 Advanced Care for Advanced Gum Disease

 Did you know that nearly half of American adults over the age of 30 have an advanced form of periodontal disease?
 Although this condition is common, it can have devastating effects on your oral and overall health.
 Our team at Williamsburg Dental can provide the necessary treatment to get your infected gums back to their firm, pale pink state, so don’t wait.
-Contact our team in Lincoln and schedule your appointment today!
+Contact our team to schedule an appointment for scaling and root planing in Lincoln, NE and today!

 At first glance, scaling looks a lot like a routine dental cleaning, but instead of just addressing the plaque that is attached the crown of the tooth, scaling goes a step further.
 Under the gum line, pockets of trapped plaque can lurk on the teeth’s roots and weaken the tissue and bone support given to your teeth, potentially leading to tooth loss.
 Scaling involves clearing out these pockets and getting rid of the harmful bacteria on the surfaces both above and below the gum line.